denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 ### 2.2.
 Volume Types
 There are several volume types to choose from.
 Since OpenRemote exclusively uses SSD drives, HDD drives will not be included in this list.

 - `General Purpose gp2/3`: The SSD volume is ideal for a wide range of workloads, including virtual desktops and boot volumes.
 The minimum volume size is 1 GB, and it can be expanded up to 16 TB.
-However, this drive does not support multi-attach, meaning it can only be attached to one EC2 instance at the same time.
+However, this drive does not support multi-attach, meaning it can only be attached to one `EC2` instance at the same time.
 - `iO Block Express io1/io2`: The SSD volume is optimized for higher IOPS, with a minimum size of 4 GB and the ability to scale up to 64 TB.
-In addition to its high performance, the drive supports multi-attach, allowing it to be attached to multiple EC2 instances simultaneously. <br/>
+In addition to its high performance, the drive supports multi-attach, allowing it to be attached to multiple `EC2` instances simultaneously. <br/>

 This feature can be particularly useful in OpenRemote's use case for creating test instances or updating a specific instance without downtime.

 Currently, OpenRemote is using `gp3` drives for their `EC2` instances, which handle the workload without any issues.
 As a result, there is no need to upgrade them, except in one specific use case.
-Since `io` drives support multi-attach, they can be attached to multiple instances simultaneously, opening up new possibilities like blue/green deployments.
+Since `io` drives support multi-attach, they can be attached to multiple instances simultaneously, opening up new possibilities like `blue/green deployments`.
 When OpenRemote decides to integrate this option, a migration will be required.

 ### 2.3.
 Pricing
 Pricing varies based on the region where the resources are deployed.
 Since OpenRemote uses `eu-west-1` as their primary region, the prices listed below will apply on this.